Songs of Freedom (SOF)

 - Creativity and imagination

 Understanding the past makes a better future.
-SOF's an opportunity for young audiences to participate in the national discussion of race, equality & non-violence, 50 years after the untimely death of Dr. King.
+SOF's an opportunity for young audiences to participate in our national discussion of race, equality & non-violence, 50 years after the untimely death of Dr. King.
 We now know his game-changing I Have A Dream speech was about human rights for all and Dr. KIng's words still impact us all in ways only imagined.

 Curriculum connections include multi-cultural studies & American History.
 Art forms include music, social studies, and storytelling.
 Approximately 90 minutes including Q & A. Suggested for grades 5 thru 12.
 Elementary-aged audiences focus on music & storytelling with some historical facts as bullet points.
 300 students max suggested for school venues and theatres up to 2000.
 Study guide available.
 Offered bilingually in Spanish.